-Bell’s Palsy, or facial palsy, is a paralysis or severe weakness of the facial muscles on one side of the face that causes it to droop or become stiff.
+Bell’s palsy, or facial palsy, is a paralysis or severe weakness of the facial muscles on one side of the face that causes it to droop or become stiff.
 It can appear within a few hours and usually resolves without treatment after some weeks or months.

 It can be worrying, but most people make a full recovery.

 Bell’s palsy involves a weakness or paralysis on one side of the face, often without a clear cause.